-When your student graduates to the next grade level or transfers to another school within BSD, her/his account balance will transfer with her/him.
+When your student graduates to the next grade level or transfers to another school within BSD, their account balance will transfer with them.

 Health department regulations stipulate that students should wash their hands before eating and are not allowed to share any portion of their meals.